-This two-island walking tour offers the chance to explore the well kept-trails of Sao Miguel and Sao Jorge over the course of a fortnight, with carefully chosen routes ranging from easy to medium levels of walking.
-Sao Miguel is home to some of the most iconic sights of the Azores, including the bright emerald and blue crater lakes of Sete Cidades and the steaming geysers and natural hot pools that are found around the active volcanic area at Furnas.
+This two-island walking tour offers the chance to explore the well kept-trails of São Miguel and São Jorge over the course of a fortnight, with carefully chosen routes ranging from easy to medium levels of walking.
+São Miguel is home to some of the most iconic sights of the Azores, including the bright emerald and blue crater lakes of Sete Cidades and the steaming geysers and natural hot pools that are found around the active volcanic area at Furnas.

-Sao Jorge is known for the unusual geological features that decorate its coast: Fajas are flat, low-lying areas that extend into the sea a little like a peninsula, formed by subsidence of the cliffs and boasting brilliant views.
+São Jorge is known for the unusual geological features that decorate its coast: Fajãs are flat, low-lying areas that extend into the sea a little like a peninsula, formed by subsidence of the cliffs and boasting brilliant views.
 Stroll through fertile orchards and farmlands that produce tropical fruits and beautiful dragon-trees thanks to the micro-climate, explore an underground lake and swim in the sea at Maia.

-This morning walk to Lagoa do Fogo - the Lake of Fire.
-This stunning, deep blue lake is one of the most famous and iconic sights of Sao Miguel, and arguably all of the Azores.
-The crater lake is situated in the centre of the island, and is surrounded by hydrangea bushes which bloom in bold blues and pinks in the spring season (March-June).
+This morning walk to Lagoa do Fogo, or 'Lake of Fire'.
+This stunning, deep blue lake is one of the most famous and iconic sights of São Miguel, and arguably all of the Azores.
+The crater lake is situated in the centre of the island, and is surrounded by hydrangea bushes which bloom in bold blues and pinks during the Spring.
 It’s a long hiking route today but it’s worth it as the day takes in the best of the local scenery, ranging from mountains and hilltop viewpoints to meandering valleys.
 The walk concludes at the shore of the lake where you’ll have time to enjoy the beach and take a swim.
-(15 km walking) (B)

-After breakfast enjoy a walk to Sete Cidades, another of Sao Miguel’s most iconic natural wonders, to visit the large crater with its emerald lake.
+After breakfast enjoy a walk to Sete Cidades, another of São Miguel’s most iconic natural wonders, to visit the large crater with its blue and emerald lakes.
 The crater itself stretches over three miles, so the views around the region are immense.
-The route today takes in the island, lakes and the sea before walking down to the village of Sete Cidades.
-(7.5 km or 11km walking) (B)
+Today’s walking route takes in the beautiful views of the island, spanning the crater lakes and the coast, before walking down to the village of Sete Cidades.
+Afterwards, transfer back to the hotel.
+(B)